Author: Bill Doogue

 Pleading Guilty

-If you decide to plead guilty to Obstruction of Commonwealth Public Officials, we will help you gather together important material to obtain the most favourable outcome.
-Our lawyers regularly appear in plea hearings involving commonwealth offences, and are familiar with relevant sentencing practices, and will work hard to achieve the best possible outcome for you.
+If you decide to plead guilty to Obstruction of Commonwealth Public Officials, our lawyers will help you prepare thoroughly by gathering all relevant material to support your case and achieve the most favourable sentencing outcome.
+We regularly appear in plea hearings involving Commonwealth offences and are well-versed in the applicable sentencing practices.
+Our team is committed to working hard to secure the best possible result for you.

 Which court will the case be heard in?